Honey Lemon: Powers and abilities

 Honey Lemon's Power Purse (also known as the "Nano-Purse") contains a series of miniature, artificial, inter-universe wormholes, granting her limited access to an indeterminate number of worlds and dimensions.
 The unstable, fluctuating nature of the wormholes makes accurate long-term mapping of them difficult.
 Before deploying in the field, Honey Lemon typically gathers a large arsenal of supplies, shrinks them to microscopic size using a combination of Pym Particles and cutting-edge nanotechnology, and stores them in miniature pocket universes only accessible via the Power Purse's wormholes.
-As such, she is able to instantaneously retrieve these items from the Power Purse and restore them to their original size while in the field.
+In the field she can instantaneously retrieve items of her choosing restored to their original size.

 The Power Purse's wormholes also grant access to a number of full-sized, inhabited dimensions.
 For instance, the Microverse planet of Coronar (home world of former Big Hero 6 member Sunpyre) is accessible through the Power Purse.
 The total number of dimensions accessible via the Power Purse has yet to be determined.
 Although Honey Lemon can use the Power Purse's wormholes as a method of personal transportation, she only does so in rare instances when her life is in danger, as a trip through the Power Purse is often a very unpleasant experience for carbon-based lifeforms.

 Honey Lemon is a brilliant scientist who often keeps her opponents off-guard by feigning ignorance.
 As a secret agent of the Naichō intelligence agency, she is extensively trained in various martial arts, including aikido, judo, jujutsu, karate, Shaolin kung fu and tae kwon do.